 Net Neutrality and the First Amendment

 At what point in their evolution did Internet Service Providers (ISPs) gain editorial discretion?
 It is a remarkable thing to ponder … the current behemoths of capitalism making editorial decisions as if they were the educated, experienced, and accountable editors in legitimate mainstream newsrooms across America?
-The answer apparently rests with Supreme Court Justice Brett Kavanaugh.
+One of the answers may rest with Supreme Court Justice Brett Kavanaugh.
 As a D.C.
 Circuit Judge, according to Time magazine, Justice Kavanaugh objected to a rehearing of a challenge to the Federal Communications Commission’s net neutrality rule.
 According to the story, “Kavanaugh wrote that the court’s view violated the Internet Service Providers’ First Amendment right by restricting their ‘editorial discretion.’”

 What is "free and open Internet" in the 21st century?